MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/About/about_Numeric_Literals.md

 `[uint]::MaxValue` of 4294967295.

 In PowerShell 7.1, using a type suffix on a hex literal now returns a signed value of that type.
-For example, in PowerShell 7.0 the expression `0xFFFFs` is an error because the positive value is too large for an `[int16]` type.
+For example, in PowerShell 7.0 the expression `0xFFFFs` returns an error because the positive value is too large for an `[int16]` type.
 PowerShell 7.1 interprets this as `-1` that is an `[int16]` type.